What Happens if I Can’t Pay My Criminal Fines in Utah?

 This means if you’ve received fines and jail time on the condition that payment will allow you to avoid jail, serving the sentence will be sufficient if you cannot pay.
 The statute then adds:

 If a defendant fails to pay the fine and thereafter the court finds that the defendant failed to make a good faith effort to pay the fine, the court may, after a hearing, order the execution of the suspended jail or prison sentence.
 If a defendant is sentenced to pay a fine only or is sentenced to jail or prison and a fine, with neither suspended, he shall not later be committed to jail for failure to pay the fine.

 This means if you didn’t make an honest effort to pay to the best of your abilities, you can be sentenced to prison.
 However, if you only received a fine and/or sentence which wasn’t suspended, you can’t be given another sentence just because you cannot pay.

 Finally, you have one more protection: under §77-18-7, as a defendant you “shall not be required to pay court costs in a criminal case either as a part of a sentence or as a condition of probation or dismissal,” unless there are exceptional circumstances upheld by another statute.

 If you or one of your loved ones has been arrested in Utah, you need experienced legal counsel on your side.
-To start discussing your options in a free and confidential case evaluation, call Salt Lake City criminal defense attorney Darwin Overson at (801) 758-2287.
+To start discussing your options in a free and confidential case evaluation, call Utah City criminal defense attorney Darwin Overson at (801) 758-2287.